XCMG: 1989 to 1999

-In March 1989, XCMG Group was officially established in Xuzhou with the "three factories, one institute" model (Xuzhou Heavy Machinery Factory, Xuzhou Loader Factory, Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Construction Machinery Research Institute), becoming the first group company in the Chinese construction industry.
+In March 1989, XCMG Group was officially established in Xuzhou based on the "three factories, one institute" model (Xuzhou Heavy Machinery Factory, Xuzhou Loader Factory, Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Construction Machinery Research Institute), becoming the first group company in the Chinese construction industry.

 In 1992, then-General Secretary of the Chinese Communist Party (CCP) Jiang Zemin inspected XCMG.
 It also became the first company in the industry to obtain the right to export independently, officially kicking off its prelude to internationalization.
 That same year, XCMG participated in the Bauma Exhibition in Germany as the first and only Chinese machinery exhibitor.

 In 1993, Xuzhou Construction Machinery Co., Ltd. was established.

 In 1994, XCMG and Caterpillar formed a joint venture, namely Caterpillar (Xuzhou) Co., Ltd.

 In 1995, XCMG and Liebherr Group formed a joint venture, namely Xuzhou Liebherr Concrete Machinery Co., Ltd. Meanwhile, the company was restructured into a wholly state-owned enterprise, namely Xuzhou Construction Machinery Group Co., Ltd.

 In 1996, XCMG was listed on the Shenzhen Stock Exchange SZSE: 000425, while forming a joint venture with Rockwell (Xuzhou Rockwell Axle Co., Ltd.).
 That year, then-CCP Politburo Standing Committee member Hu Jintao inspected XCMG.

 In 1997, XCMG was listed as one of the 100 modern enterprise system pilot enterprises and 120 national-level enterprise group pilot units, while Xuzhou Construction Machinery Group Import and Export Co., Ltd. was established with the approval of the Ministry of Foreign Economic Relations.